Dede Wilsey

-Diane Buchanan "Dede" Wilsey is a San Francisco socialite, Republican Party donor, and philanthropist.
+Diane Buchanan "Dede" Wilsey (born 1944) is an American socialite, Republican Party donor, and philanthropist, who lives in San Francisco.
 She is the widow and heir of the San Francisco dairy and real estate businessman Al Wilsey, and the Chair Emerita of the Fine Arts Museums of San Francisco.

 Early life and background

 Wilsey was born Diane Dow Buchanan in 1944.
-Her father, Wiley T. Buchanan, Jr., was the U.S. ambassador to Luxembourg and Austria and the White House Chief of Protocol during the presidency of Dwight Eisenhower.
+Her father, Wiley T. Buchanan Jr., was the U.S. ambassador to Luxembourg and Austria and the White House Chief of Protocol during the presidency of Dwight Eisenhower.
 Her maternal great-grandfather, Herbert Henry Dow, was the founder of Dow Chemical.

 Buchanan enjoyed a privileged childhood in which she summered at her family's estate, Beaulieu House in Newport, Rhode Island, or in the south of France, a member of a social circle that included royalty and heads of government.
-When she made her debut, while a student at Connecticut College, Town & Country Magazine featured her on its cover.
+When she made her debut, while a student at Connecticut College, Town & Country Magazine featured her on its cover (June 1962).

 Personal life

-In 1965, in a match opposed by her father, Buchanan married John Traina, a shipping magnate and art collector.
-They had two sons, Todd and Trevor Traina.
+In 1965, in a match opposed by her father, Buchanan married John Traina, a shipping and cruise magnate.
+They had two sons, Trevor and Todd Traina.
 A year after parting from Traina in 1980, she married the dairy product mogul and real estate developer Al Wilsey, who had recently divorced his third wife, a friend of Buchanan's, the social columnist Patricia Montandon.
 The couple soon became leading lights of the high society of San Francisco and Napa Valley, where they maintained a country house.
 Al Wilsey died in 2002 at the age of 82.

 Wilsey is featured prominently in her stepson Sean Wilsey's memoir Oh the Glory of it All, in which the author described her as his "evil stepmother", and contended that she married Al Wilsey because of his $300 million fortune.